caltechlibrary/dataset/README.md

     of a stored JSON objects and into the frame
   - frame level actions
     - frames, list the frame names in the collection
     - frame, define a frame, does not overwrite an existing frame with the same name
     - frame-def, show the frame definition (in case we need it for some reason)
+    - frame-keys, return a list of keys in the frame
     - frame-objects, return a list of objects in the frame
-      - refresh, using the current frame definition reload all the objects in the frame
+    - refresh, using the current frame definition reload all the objects in the frame given a key list
-        - reframe, replace the frame definition then reload the objects in the frame using the old frame key list
+    - reframe, replace the frame definition then reload the objects in the frame using the existing key list
     - has-frame, check to see if a frame exists
     - delete-frame remove the frame

 [datasetd](docs/datasetd.html) supports